apanasyu/WikiData/README.md

 As the table shows Twitter, Facebook, and Instagram are by far the most popular.

 # Working with WikiData

+All of the steps can be executed in WorkWithWikiJSONDump.py (that is our main file).

 Step 0: Download the latest WikiData dump as a .json.bz2 file from: https://dumps.wikimedia.org/wikidatawiki/entities/ This is a 72 GB file as of Jan 6 2022.